vikasreddy17/SIFApplicationDataSet/README.md

 4. Selecting a final model and testing the accuracy of the model with the testing set.

 The best combination of hyperparameters of the ones tested was a max depth of 4 and a max leaf nodes of 4.
 The test accuracy of final model selected was approximately 92.9608%.
-We
+Using the relationship that four variables share (store number, department number, weekly sales, and, if a particular day was a holiday), the model surpassed the perdictive capabilities of a bivariate analysis first explored through the correlation heatmap and bar charts.
+Additionally, the relationship between the four explored variables was demonstrated by the accuracy of the predictive model.
+Using the final algorithm created, new input data can be used to predict whether a particular day was a holiday with high accuracy.
+The power of using more complex models with many variables is demonstrated through this machine learning model.